We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 SESSION 3: Assessment & Solutions Work Begins (55 minutes)

-At this session and following is where we help you learn the desires and thinking patterns that may have shaped you and taken you to where you are now.
+At this third session and following sessions is where we seek to help you learn more about your own heart.
+We help you understand the desires and thinking patterns that may have shaped you and taken you to where you are now.
+And we will work with you to help you change.
+(NOTE: Walking through trauma, abuse, or grief will take an entirely different path.)

 “We help you learn the desires and thinking patterns that may have shaped you…”